 - Tool Outputs (Observations): The result returned by the tool, which is fed back to the agent.

-This structured, temporal view allows you to replay the agent's "thought process" visually.
+This structured, temporal view allows you to replay the agent's process visually.

 A simplified representation of an agent's execution flow involving an LLM call, a tool execution, and a final LLM call to synthesize the answer.
 LangSmith captures each of these steps with detailed inputs and outputs.

-Analyzing these traces is key to understanding agent behavior:
+Analyzing these traces is important to understanding agent behavior:

-- Follow the Reasoning: For agents like ReAct, read the "Thought" sections generated by the LLM.
-Do they logically connect the current goal, the available tools, and the observations from previous steps?
-Does the chosen
+- Follow the Reasoning: Check if the model's logic connects the current goal, the available tools, and the observations from previous steps.
+Does the chosen tool call align with the internal reasoning?

 Troubleshooting Common Agent Problems with Traces